 Professional Liability Insurance Frequently Asked Questions (FAQs)

 Understanding what’s covered in professional liability insurance for counselors is an essential part of getting the appropriate policy for your practice.
-If you have questions, you can ask them in the comment section or post them our forum to get answers.
 You can also read a few of our most frequently asked questions below.

 What insurance do therapists need?

 In addition to professional liability insurance, therapists usually need general liability to cover third-party claims of bodily injury, property damage, and reputational harm.
 Many therapists can get general liability combined with commercial property insurance in a package called a business owner’s policy (BOP).
 Depending on their state, therapists with employees may also need workers’ compensation.

 Malpractice insurance is another name for professional liability insurance, and counselors do need it.
 The CNA claims study found that the average cost of defending a license to a regulatory board is $3,727.
 Court cases can cost significantly more, and counselors without professional liability have to shoulder the expense on their own.